Pronounced: Ah-COO-stic New-ROH-mah

 The Acoustic Nerve

 Copyright © Nucleus Medical Media, Inc.

-As the neuroma gradually grows larger, symptoms may include:
+As the neuroma grows larger, symptoms may include:

-If headaches or mental confusion occurs, the tumor may be life threatening.
+If headaches or mental confusion occur, the tumor may be life threatening.
 Call your doctor right away.

 Treatment depends on your age, general health, the size and location of the tumor, and its rate of growth.
 Treatment may include:

-As the tumor grows and/or hearing becomes impaired, removal of the tumor may be necessary.
+If the tumor is causing problems or is growing large it may need to be removed.
 The type of surgery depends on the size and location of the tumor.
 Complications of surgery may include permanent hearing loss and/or paralysis of facial muscles on the affected side.

 Radiation therapy is the use of radiation to kill cells and shrink tumors.
-Radiation is expected to prevent further growth of the tumor.
+It may also stop further growth of the tumor.
 Radiation may be used when tumors are small and surgery is not possible.
 This method may preserve hearing.
-It may be given over several treatments or as one large dose.
-You may be treated with a procedure called stereotactic radiosurgery .
-This surgery uses a beam of radiation to destroy the tumor tissue.
+The radiation may be given over several treatments or as one large dose.

 Acoustic Neuroma Association